- Registration is at the Lucas Oil Arena

-- Number plates must be clean and clearly visible.
+- Number plates must be clean and clearly visible each moto.
 A+ stickers may be displayed on all plates.

 - The following number plate and number colors apply:

-Riders participating in two classes with different color backgrounds are not required to change backgrounds if riding the same bike; Provided, however, that the above color backgrounds are mandatory for riders participating in split classes, i.e., 51cc (4-6) Special Ltd & 51cc (4-6) Shaft Drive Ltd.
+Riders participating in two classes with different color background requirements are not required to change backgrounds if riding the same bike.

 - Each moto will receive a “Sighting Lap”.
 The purpose of this lap is for riders to inspect the course – not practice or race.
 Do not leave the gate on the Sighting Lap until directed by the official.
+Do not pass the Sighting Lap Leader.
 Do not stop on the track or re-ride a section of the track during this lap.
 Upon completion of the lap, riders must return to their previously chosen gate and clean their number plates if necessary.
 The Sighting Lap is optional.

 - The Start Procedure is as follows: